Specialist Course Equine Feeding and Nutrition (SC5)

-If that equine feeding knowledge is lacking at the moment, to get the grounding and detail of ‘straights’ and ‘compound’ on board as well, we suggest the ID5 programme – this way you can work the two courses in unison and it will make SC5 much clearer.
+If that equine feeding knowledge is slightly lacking or out of date at the moment, to get the grounding and detail of ‘straights’ and ‘compound’ on board as well, we suggest the ID5 programme which contains this course – this way you can work two courses in unison and it will make this course much clearer.

 - This equine feeding course is therefore, not just for the experienced groom, stable manager or owner but also caters for those who may be reasonably new to feeding horses and ponies.

 - We have tried to use easy to understand language and terminology and to avoid complicated terms as far as possible.

 In this course you will be introduced to the best route to providing well balanced nutritious diets for a variety of horses and ponies.

 - When combined with good equine care and management, your newly learned equine feeding & nutrition skill will result in healthy, happy and stress free horses.